AN UPSIDE-DOWN WORLD

 2. Run humbly to a broken world with a renewed passion to be “salt and light” (Matthew 5:13-16).

-After all, this isn’t fiction.
-There’s a real world out there that desperately needs a Savior.
+There is a real world out there that desperately needs a Savior.